php-school/workshop-manager/README.md

 We welcome all contributions, new workshops, typos, feature requests bug fixes and so on.

-To contribute to the code just clone the project do your changes, just make sure all the tests run :smile: If you write a new feature make sure to add relevent tests too :sunglasses:
+To contribute to the code just clone the project, do your changes and make sure all the tests run.

 ### Adding Workshops

 We'd love to add your workshop so it can be installed with the workshop manager.
-To do so just fill in [the form](https://phpschool.io/submit) and wait let us take a look at things, we'll be pretty quick at getting it added!
+To do so just fill in [the form](https://phpschool.io/submit) and let us take a look at things, we'll be pretty quick at getting it added!

 ### Deveopment Executable